gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 user messages, where each SCTP user message can potentially be very large, results in some challenges for any change of the keys used to protect the ULP data, and requires sufficient large DTLS sequence numbers to ensure succesful decryption.
-SCTP-AUTH API, defined in {{RFC6458}}, provides additional limitations that needs to be considered when supported.
+SCTP AUTH API, defined in {{RFC6458}}, provides additional limitations that needs to be considered when supported.
 These issues and the related limitations will be discussed more in details below.

-RFC6083 dealt with the above limittions by requiring that the peers drained all outstanding data before updating the key to prevent issues.
+RFC6083 dealt with the above limitations by requiring that the peers drained all outstanding data before updating the key to prevent issues.
 This can have significant impact on a ULP that requires timely and frequent exchange of user messages.
-This specification uses another solution to these problems assuming a sufficient capable SCTP and SCTP-AUTH implementations and with rich enough APIs.
+This specification uses another solution to these problems assuming a sufficient capable SCTP and SCTP AUTH implementations and with rich enough APIs.

-The solution that ensures the current keying material for not being prematurely discarded on renegotiation or key-update, is based on establishing a second DTLS connection over the SCTP association.
-This createa parallel DTLS connections, where the DTLS connection ID feature is used to identify the originating connection for each DTLS record or message.
+The solution that ensures the current keying material for not being prematurely discarded on renegotiation or key update, is based on establishing a second DTLS connection over the SCTP association.
+This creates a parallel DTLS connections, where the DTLS connection ID feature is used to identify the originating connection for each DTLS record or message.
 When a new DTLS connection has been established and its keying material is made available the